drbean/curriculum/intercultural/slides.md

 A fish out of water

-What a wonderful country (
+After one month: What a wonderful country!
-after one month)

-They do everything the wrong way here.
-It is very irritating ( after 7 months)
+After 7 months: They do everything the wrong way here.
+It is very irritating!

 # Culture as iceberg, island (unseen beneath water)